bibek-gotame/NetflixGPT/Notes.md

 - Connected with firebase along authenticaiton with email/password.
 - Set up redux to hold the data of sigIn/SignUp.
 - useNavigate to navigate the path . used after certain condition or in function().
+- fetched nowplaying data from TMDB using custom hook
+-

 <!--*-------------------------------- Concepts and Codes------------------------------------------ -->
 <!--! get know clearly about the authencation API's -->